Health Information and Tools > Patient Care Handouts > Learning About Autism Spectrum Disorder (ASD)

 How severe the symptoms are varies.

 In most cases, symptoms are noticed by the time a child is 2 years old.
-But if symptoms are severe, they may be seen as early as when a child is 12 months old.
+But if symptoms are severe, they may be seen as early as age 12 months.

 How is ASD diagnosed?